gboehl/projectlib/qe_bgs/readme.md

-# replication files for "A Structural Investigation of Quantitative Easing" (Boehl, Goy, Strobel)
+# Replication files for "A Structural Investigation of Quantitative Easing" (Boehl, Goy, Strobel)

 While the setup below allows to exactly reproduce the results from the paper, the **recommended** way to do this is to use the current version of the packacke.
 The estimation should then be done using this script (adjusted for the correct model):